On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Introduction

 \begin{remark} The key idea in proving \Thm{ThmSemisimpleIntro} is to prescribe an isomorphism between $\Soc(G)$ and $\Soc(H)$ (as in \cite{BCGQ}), and then use Weisfeiler--Leman to test in $\textsf{L}$ whether the given isomorphism of $\Soc(G) \cong \Soc(H)$ extends to an isomorphism of $G \cong H$.
 The procedure from \cite{BCGQ} for choosing all possible isomorphisms between socles is easily seen to parallelize; our key improvement is in the parallel complexity of testing whether such an isomorphism of socles extends to the whole groups.

 Previously, this latter step was shown to be polynomial-time computable \cite[Proposition~3.1]{BCGQ} via membership checking in the setting of permutation groups.
 Now, although membership checking in permutation groups is in $\cc{NC}$ \cite{BabaiLuksSeress}, the proof there uses several different group-theoretic techniques, and relies on the Classification of Finite Simple Groups (see the end of the introduction of \cite{BabaiLuksSeress} for a discussion).
 Furthermore, there is no explicit upper bound on which level of the $\cc{NC}$ hierarchy these problems are in, just that it is $O(1)$.
 Thus, it does not appear that membership testing in the setting of permutation groups is known to be even $\textsf{AC}^{1}$-computable.
-So already, our $\textsf{quasiSAC}^{1}$ bound is new (the quasi-polynomial size comes only from parallelizing the first step).
-Furthermore, Weisfeiler--Leman provides a much simpler algorithm; indeed, although we also rely on the fact that all finite simple groups are 2-generated (a result only known via CFSG), this is the only consequence of CFSG that we use, and it is only used in the proof of correctness, not in the algorithm itself.
+So already, our use of $\mathsf{SAC}$ circuits is new (the $n^{\Theta(\log \log n)}$ size comes only from parallelizing the first step).
+Furthermore, Weisfeiler--Leman provides a much simpler algorithm; indeed, although we also rely on the fact that all finite simple groups are 2-generated (a result only known via CFSG), this is the only consequence of CFSG that we use.
 We note, however, that although WL improves the parallel complexity of these particular instances of membership testing, it requires access to the multiplication table for the underlying group, so this technique cannot be leveraged for more general membership testing in permutation groups. \end{remark}

 In the case of serial complexity, if the number of simple direct factors of Soc(G) is just slightly less than maximal, even listing isomorphism can be done in $\cc{FP}$ \cite{BCGQ}.
 Under the same restriction, we get an improvement in the parallel complexity to $\mathsf{FL}$: